TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/components/position_sense/nikon.md

    -  Support for encoder address setting.
    -  Support for individual and multiple transmission mode with encoder addresses ranging between ENC1-ENC8.
    -  Support for concurrent multi-channel support on a single PRU (up-to 3 channels with identical number of encoders of same frequency connected to all configured channels).
-   -  Support for multi-channel with different communication modes and different number of encoders connected accross channels under load share model (each of PRU, RTU-PRU, and TX-PRU from one PRU-ICSSG slice handles all 3 channels).
+   -  Support for multi-channel with different communication modes and different number of encoders connected across channels under load share model (each of PRU, RTU-PRU, and TX-PRU from one PRU-ICSSG slice handles all 3 channels).

 ## Features Not Supported